 While the majority of us desire improved health and wellness, we all know it’s tough to break normal patterns that require giving up our favorite foods, said Crystal Harrell, Ph.D., Procter & Gamble Health Sciences Institute.

 Achieving healthy eating is easier than most realize, according to Harrell.

 Whether picking up food at the grocery store or through the drive-thru, Americans can take simple steps to make their food choices healthier without sacrificing time, flavor and any other concerns they may have.

 One easy way to add more health to your diet is to increase fiber intake.

-While research indicates fiber may help prevent a variety of health conditions.
+While research indicates, the fiber may help prevent a variety of health conditions.

 95 percent of Americans today are not consuming their daily fiber requirements.

 The National Fiber Council recommends people receive 32 grams or more of fiber per day.
-However, according to Columbia University, typical consumption of fiber averages 10 grams to 15 grams daily.
+However, according to Columbia University, the average consumption of fiber averages 10 grams to 15 grams daily.

 That’s less than half the recommended allowance.